DundeeMakerSpace/intro-presentation/slides.md

 2. We will most likely be a Company Limited by Guarantee
 3. We want the benefit of Corporate status, limited liability for members, enter into contract and purchase assets
 4. The surplus profits will be reinvested.
+5. HAND OVER TO GRANT

 ## What is available here?

+Note:
+1. GRANT STARTS
-note: Nothing, but there are in Edinburgh & Glasgow and to a lesser extent Aberdeen
+2. Nothing, but there are in Edinburgh & Glasgow and to a lesser extent Aberdeen

 ### Edinburgh Hacklab